hyunny94/tetris-marathon/README.md

 ### Main game logic order
 - drop() -> beforeClearRows() -> clearRows() -> afterClearRows() -> releaseNextTetromino()
 - beforeClearRows() and afterClearRows() are game-specific.

+### Understanding the gameboard
+The gameboard has 40 rows of which the latter 20 lines are what the players see.
+And 21st row is the first row from the top that the players see.